 It is uncomfortable viewing.
 Later debate in the bar discussed the ways the play was feminist or non-feminist, whether the two raped women were marginalised by the narrative and whether one plotline in particular didn’t really work in the context of those particular characters but had instead only been included to make a statement about rape overall.

 Consent deftly combines domestic drama with insightful explorations into the legal and cultural concepts of consent.
 It’s a thought-provoking play.
 Ultimately it’s about a lot more than rape.
 It’s about marriage, about relationships between people who have been together long enough to know exactly how to hurt each other.
 It’s about the ways we lie and cover, betray and forgive.
 The ways the legal system tries and fails to legislate against a woman’s – a person’s – right to control of their own body.
 It’s a play about the ways we fail each other.

-Image is of Adam James (Jake) and Priyanga Burford (Rachel) in Consent by Nina Raine.
+The image in the text is of Adam James (Jake) and Priyanga Burford (Rachel) in Consent by Nina Raine.
 Photo by Sarah Lee.
 It shows Rachel at the centre of the photograph, she is sitting on a sofa and holding a bottle of wine.
 She’s looking up at a figure who can just be seen on the right hand side of the picture.
 Jake is behind her putting on a coat.
 Everything behind them is in darkness.